UniMath/agda-unimath/src/structured-types/pointed-homotopies.lagda.md

    (K₀ *) ∙ g₁
 ```

 commutes.
-Equivalently, following equivalence of pointed homotopies and uniform
+Equivalently, following the equivalence of pointed homotopies and uniform
 pointed homotopies, a uniform pointed 2-homotopy consists of an unpointed
-homotopy `α₀ : H₀ ~ K₀` is and an identification witnessing that `α₀` preserves
+homotopy `α₀ : H₀ ~ K₀` and an identification witnessing that `α₀` preserves
 the base point, i.e., witnessing that the triangle

 ```text